-Task #1 - Pick a location with trees you want to monitor:
+Task #1 - Pick a tree you want to monitor:

-- 1) Choose a location close to you or another location where there is a mature stand of red or arroyo willows, California sycamores, coast live oaks, or London plane trees.
+- 1) It can be the same tree over time or different ones.
+Look for red or arroyo willows, California sycamores, coast live and valley oaks, or London plane trees.
 Pick trees that have a diameter at breast height over 4" (trees under 4" are rarely infected).
 If it is winter and the deciduous trees (all trees but the coast live oak) have lost their leaves, look at the ground for a leaf to examine.
-Pick a stand of trees that will be easy to remember the location of.
-Riparian areas with willows and landscape areas with box elder trees are also of concern.
 The ideal stand for monitoring is 3-6 trees but could be an individual tree in your back yard, or a stand of 10 trees in a park or along a trail. - Keep in mind that it must be SAFE location and one where you have permission to enter.
 Be aware of traffic cars, bikes, etc. and uneven surfaces.
 When examining trees that may be off trail, be sure to look where you are walking!
 Keep an eye out for large amounts of ants, rocks, gopher holes, and rattlesnakes.
 When working in long grasses, check your surrounding (and yourselves!) for any other animals, such as ticks.
-We always recommend working in pairs! - 2) While not necessary, determine if you want to monitor multiple stands in one site (for example, Harmon Park in Ventura has sycamores on both sides of a flood control channel.
-Each side containing a group of 4-5 trees would be considered a separate stand). - 3) For each stand of trees at the site, choose a photo point that you can easily locate again.
+We always recommend working in pairs! - 2) If you choose to monitor the same trees over time, choose a photo point that you can easily locate again.
 Ideally, you want to return to the same point to take a picture each time you visit.
-Good candidates for photo point "markers" are a street corner, a unique rock or plant, features found along a sidewalk, or bathrooms/water fountain/tennis court/playground, etc. - 4) Remember, trees that are infected and are NOT infected are both important!
+Good candidates for photo point "markers" are a street corner, a unique rock or plant, features found along a sidewalk, etc. - 3) Remember, trees that are infected and are NOT infected are both important!

-Task #2 - Observe the first tree:
+Task #2 - Observe the tree: